 (A) For urban, agricultural and forest derived wood and wood waste, the verifier must determine the reporting entity met the requirements of section 95103(j).

-(B) For biodiesel and fuel ethanol, the verifier must determine the reporting entity met the requirements of section 95103(j) and the following requirements:
+(B) For biodiesel, renewable diesel, and fuel ethanol, the verifier must determine the reporting entity met the requirements of section 95103(j) and the following requirements:

 1. At combustion sources that purchase biomass-derived fuels, verify records to demonstrate that volume purchased equals or exceeds volume reported.